 However, before installing anything to stream media files, you should first ask yourself what your software should be able to do.
 Do you only want to stream your stored content to mobile devices or should the application also manage your data, supplement it with information and at the same time offer access to live TV, media libraries and the like?

-List of Windows 10 Media server software
+List of Windows 10 free Media server software

-So, in this article, we are going to discuss some free including open-source media server software platforms to install and use on Windows 10 or older operating system of Microsoft such as Windows 8 and Windows 7.
-All the listed below software don’t come with any pre-stored content or content providing services, all these are Personal Media Server platforms to manage and play users own media content or third party content using add-ons.
+So, in this article, we are going to discuss some free including open-source media server software platforms to install and use on Windows 10 or older operating systems of Microsoft such as Windows 8 and Windows 7.
+All the listed below software don’t come with any pre-stored content or content providing services, all these are Personal Media Server platforms to manage and play users’ own media content or third party content using add-ons.

 Plex Media Server for Windows

 I know you already would be familiar with it and also we are not discussing it the first time in any article.
-Plex Media Server is free software that we can use to stream videos, music or photos in common formats such as MP4, AVI, MOV, AAC, MP3, WAV and JPEG via your home network or WLAN.
+Plex Media Server is free software that we can use to stream videos, music, or photos in common formats such as MP4, AVI, MOV, AAC, MP3, WAV, and JPEG via your home network or WLAN.

 After setting up the Plex, we can stream our media files from PC to mobile devices such as iPhone, iPad or Android tablets.
 Plex free app as an alternative to its web management interface can be used to play media files using a local or remote network on Android and iOS; even Smart TV can also receive the server content.